andyl/termato/README.md

 are referred to as pomodoros.
 After about four pomodoros, you take a longer break of about 15 to 20 minutes.

-Termato is written in Elixir, tested only on Linux, used daily in my personal work.
+Termato is written in Elixir, tested only on Linux, used in my personal work.

+To get this working, you'll have to have Elixir 1.12+, a Ruby environment, and the ruby gem `erlang-etf`.

 ## Installation